uraiblakhani2/unix_project/Install.md

 # INSTALL.MD

-This file contains the dependencies and steps needed to create your own web server
+<h1>This file contains the dependencies and steps needed to create your own web server 🕸🕸⚙️</h1>

 # Step 1: Choosing VPS provider